 Director of Communications

-Melinda Gleason Hester, DNP, RN-BC is an Assistant Clinical Professor and Service-Learning Fellow at Texas State University St. David’s School of Nursing in Round Rock, Texas.
+Dr. Hester is an Adjunct Professor at Texas State University St. David’s School of Nursing in Round Rock, Texas.
 She teaches Maternal and Newborn Nursing and Community Health Nursing to senior level BSN students.
-She has been ANCC certified in Public/Community Health since 1985.
+She is currently serving as a Director-At-Large for Texas Nurses Association.

 Before starting at Texas State University, Dr. Hester worked in various public health settings such as city and county health departments.
 She was a school nurse for 14 years.
 Dr. Hester was Texas’ first state nurse consultant in the Nurse-Family Partnership program and helped to open the first 11 implementing agencies for the Texas Health and Human Services Commission.
 She later worked for the Nurse-Family Partnership National Service Office consulting with Texas, Oklahoma and Louisiana implementing agencies.

 Dr. Hester was the Lead Practice Consultant for the Texas Board of Nursing (BON) for many years and taught nursing jurisprudence workshops to nurses all over Texas.
 In 2014, she worked extensively around RN Delegation, helping to revise the BON’s delegation rules.
 She also worked closely with the Board, Enforcement Department and General Counsel in the development of an alternate form of discipline and BON Rule 213.35 Knowledge, Skills, Training, Assessment and Research (KSTAR) Pilot Program, now known as Targeted Assessment and Remediation Pilot Program.